 Latest revision: Cabinet Order No. 307 of June 7, 2000

-(iv)the grounds for taking the measure relating to retaliatory duty, etc.;
+(iv)the grounds for taking the measure relating to retaliatory customs duty, etc.;

 (v)any other relevant matters.